tenzir/tenzir/docs/docs/setup-vast/download.md

   <a class="button button--md button--primary" href="https://github.com/tenzir/vast/releases/latest/download/vast-linux-static.tar.gz">Static Build (Release)</a>
 </div>

-For development versions or a specific git commit, you need to navigate through the github CI to find the build artifact:
+For development versions or a specific Git commit, you need to navigate through the GitHub CI to find the build artifact:

 1. Browse to the [VAST static workflow][vast-workflow]
 2. Click on the latest run, e.g., `Merge pull request...`